Jan-9C/deathcounter_ocr/README.md

 ## 4) Change set location of Tesseract OCR installation

-In config.json you have to change the path of tesseract.exe so that it matches the setup on your machine("tesseract_directory": "YOUR_PATH").
+In config.json you have to change the path to tesseract.exe so that it matches the setup on your machine("tesseract_directory": "YOUR_PATH").
 Remember to double every \

 # Usage